Will this be Julian Nagelsmann's starting XI at the 2026 FIFA World Cup?

 The pointy end of the spear

 The lone striker’s role in Nagelsmann’s preferred 4-2-3-1 formation remains open.
-Kai Havertz is always an option if he can remain injury-free, while Nick Woltemade’s height and physical presence offer the coach a different approach no other candidate can provide.
+Kai Havertz appears to be the preferred option when fit, while Nick Woltemade’s height and physical presence offer the coach a different approach no other candidate can provide.

-Deniz Undav is the leading German scorer in the Bundesliga this season on 16 goals, with Nagelsmann stating "you can't leave a striker like him at home".
+Deniz Undav finished as the leading German scorer in the Bundesliga in 2025/26 on 19 goals, with Nagelsmann stating "you can't leave a striker like him at home".